Chapter 1 – What is a Lead?

 One option you can use for higher conversions is landing pages.
 According to HubSpot data from 2018, B2B companies are generating more leads with strategic landing pages than ever.
 Up to 68% of the respondents mentioned that’s how they kickstarted their respective lead generation campaigns.

-Interactivity in your email and/or content marketing is another effective strategy.
+Interactivity in your email and/or content marketing is another effective strategy for lead generation.
 This can include videos, mini-games, or anything else that gets the leads engaging with your content.
-Data from HubSpot notes that more than half (53%) of content marketers were successful in employing this tactic.
+Data from HubSpot notes that more than half (53%) of content marketers were successful in employing this tactic for lead generation.

-Good, old-fashioned methods still work, too.
+Good, old-fashioned methods still work for lead generation, too.
 HubSpot also shares in their same report that email is effective for many B2B marketers (79%) who are trying to boost their lead generation and conversion rates.

-Content marketing also has its place.
+Content marketing also has its place in lead generation.
 The Venture Harbour article we mentioned above explains how when B2B companies use content marketing, 93% of them enjoy an uptick in leads.
-This number is in comparison with traditional strategies.
+This number is in comparison with traditional strategies for lead generation.

 What is a Marketing Qualified Lead?

-In the last section, we talked about what is known as buckets.
+In the last section, we talked about what is known as buckets for lead generation.
 You can also refer to these as lead categories.
 When your leads first come across your website, they don’t know anything about you.
 You also don’t know anything about them.